Jim-Duke/bumbyextras/Source/christ_the_lord_is_risen_today_mendelssohn/README.md

-# B-008: Christ the Lord is Risen Today
+# Christ the Lord is Risen Today
 This is a pairing of the hymn, Christ the Lord is Risen Today, with the tune used with Hark!
 The Herald Angels Sing.

 ## Submission

 ### Submitted By

-Jim Duke
+Jim Duke, Tim Duke, and Michael Duke

 ### Reason for the Submission